 Pentatonalities and tetratonality

-Here you find the Tonalibus view of the five regular and of several extra pentatonalities and one tetratonlity.
-Harmonically they are either fully or at least partially anchored.
-The pitch pattern of the regular pentatonalities includes two Reach steps or augmented seconds, separated by one whole step on one side and two whole steps on the other.
+Here you find the Tonalibus view of the five regular, of two clustered, and further pentatonalities, plus one single tetratonality.
+Harmonically, they are either fully or at least partially anchored.
+Basic pentatonalities includes two or three Reach steps or augmented seconds, extended pentatonalities a double whole step plus one or two Reach steps.
+Further, there is one tetratonality with progression inversions and derivatives with the miracle of nature.

 Overview visuals